folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Period begin date.**  The fiscal year begin date for the **Fiscal year** selected.
 See [Creating a fiscal year](#creating-a-fiscal-year) for more information about period dates.
 *   **Period end date.** The Fiscal Year end date for the Fiscal year selected.
 Note: The **Period end date** must be greater than the current date to initiate rollover from the current year to an upcoming year.
 *   **Fiscal year.**  Select the next fiscal year.
 If the next fiscal year has not yet been set up, click **New fiscal year** to create one.
 See  [Creating a fiscal year](#creating-a-fiscal-year) for more information.
 *   **Enforce all budget encumbrance limits.** This box is checked by default.
 Leave this box checked if you want the system to reject any encumbrances that would exceed the available amount.
-For example, if your institution typically doesn’t rollover allocations and adds initial allocation amounts manually after rollover, you might want to check this box to allow current year encumbrances to be applied to the upcoming year budgets that are awaiting initial allocations.
-Uncheck this box to allow encumbrance amounts on the current year budget to rollover to the upcoming year budget without restrictions based on the budget’s available amount.
+For example, if your institution typically doesn’t rollover allocations and adds initial allocation amounts manually after rollover, you might want to uncheck this box to allow current year encumbrances to be applied to the upcoming year budgets that are awaiting initial allocations.
 *   **Enforce all budget expenditure limits.** This box is checked by default.
 Uncheck this box to allow expenditures to rollover even if the new budget has insufficient funds allocated.
 *   **Close all current budgets.**  This checkbox is selected by default and indicates that you want to close all the current fiscal year budgets as part of this rollover.
+Uncheck this box if you wish to leave the budget active if you must pay future invoices against past fiscal years.

 #### Rollover budgets

 The information in this section defines rollover behavior for budgets by fund type.
 For more information about creating fund types, see [Settings > Finance > Fund types]({{< ref "/settings_finance.md#settings--finance--fund-types" >}}).
 For each fund type listed, select the appropriate settings for each of the fields defined below.
 These settings will be applied to all upcoming fiscal year budgets of that fund type.
+If a fund does not have a fund type assigned, it will be listed under **No fund type**.

 *   **Rollover allocation.**  Check this box if you want the upcoming fiscal year budget initial allocation amount to equal the current fiscal year budget total allocation amount.
 *   **Adjust allocation, %.**  The percentage amount to be applied to the current fiscal year budget total allocation amount to set the upcoming fiscal year's budget initial allocation amount.
 For example, if the current budget total allocation is $1000 and you enter two percent, the upcoming budget initial allocation value is set to $1020.
-*   **Rollover budget value.**  Select which value from the current fiscal year budget to consider as the upcoming budget inital allocation value: Select **None** to ignore the current fiscal year budget values, **Available** to use the available amount, and **Cash balance** to use the remaining cash balance which is the total funding amount minus the total expended amount.
+*   **Rollover budget value.**  Select which value from the current fiscal year budget to roll over to the new fiscal year budget, if your library allows the rollover of surplus funds: Select **None** to ignore the current fiscal year budget values, **Available** to use the available amount, and **Cash balance** to use the remaining cash balance which is the total funding amount minus the total expended amount.
 See [Viewing budget details](#viewing-budget-details) for a full description of the Available and Cash balance values.
 *   **Rollover value as.**  Indicates whether any available amounts that are rolled over should be categorized as a **Transfer** or an **Allocation.**
 *   **Set allowances.** Check this box to activate the  **Allowed encumbrance, %.** and **Allowed expenditure, %.** fields.
 *   **Allowed encumbrance, %.**  The percentage amount to be applied to the upcoming fiscal year's budget allocated amount to calculate allowed encumbrances against funds of this fund type.
 To allow all encumbrances with no limit, leave this field blank.
 For example, if the budget’s total allocated amount is $1000 and you set an **Allowed encumbrance, %** of 110 percent, the system will allow payment of invoices up to $1100.
 Similarly, a value of 90 percent will limit expenditures to $900.
 Note: You can only enter a value in this field if the **Set allowances** checkbox is checked.